Sigmod2022ReproFigaro/figaro-VLDBJ/USAGE.md

 ```

 ### Installation
+The experiments use numpy with the openblas as well as with mkl implementation of the LAPACK API.
+We employ virtual environments to allow using these systems side by side.

 1. Change the directory
 ```bash
 cd $FIGARO_SCRIPTS_PATH
 ```
-2. Create a virtual environment using virtualenv
+2. Create virtual environments using virtualenv
 ```bash
     1. python3 -m venv run-env-openblas
     2. python3 -m venv run-env-mkl